agruen/entj/outline.md

 {:toc}

 # The state of the universe
    1. What’s happening now in media.
-What are the big problems to be solved?
-How does an entrpreneur approach a big problem and come up with a solution?
+   2. What are the big problems to be solved?
+   3. How does an entrpreneur approach a big problem and come up with a solution?
+The roadmap for this book.

 # Ideas to Businesses
    1. Generating a business idea